venu-shastri/ooad-uml-knowledge/use-cases.md

 ###  Actor
 - Include all user roles that interact with the system
 - Include system components only if they responsible for initiating/triggering a use case.
 	- For example, a timer that triggers sending of an e-mail reminder
 - An actor represents a set of roles that users of use case play when interacting with these use cases.
- Actors can be human or automatedname
+- Actors can be human or automated systems.
-5
-systems.
- Actors are entities which require help from the system to perform their task or are needed to execute the system’s functions.
- Actors are not part of the system
+#### Finding Actors

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4MDUwNDI3NCwzMTAwMDI1MDRdfQ==
+eyJoaXN0b3J5IjpbODcxMzI0MTY5LDMxMDAwMjUwNF19
 -->